ResearchComputing/Documentation/Gaussian.md

 ```
 which tells G16 to use 24 cores on each of three shas nodes, and to set up the connections between nodes using ssh.

-Since you don't know in advance what nodes your job will be assigned to, you will have to determine the arguments for "-w" at runtime via commands in your Slurm batch script.
+Since you don't know in advance what nodes your job will be assigned to, you will have to determine the arguments for '-w' at runtime via commands in your Slurm batch script.
 See the batch script example below.

 Not all G16 computations scale efficiently beyond a single node!
 According to the G16 documentation: "HF, CIS=Direct, and DFT calculations are Linda parallel, including energies, optimizations, and frequencies.
 TDDFT energies and gradients and MP2 energies and gradients are also Linda parallel.
 Portions of MP2 frequency and CCSD calculations are Linda parallel."
 As with SMP parallelism, testing the scaling of your Linda parallel computation is very important.